Clan Akkaba: Domination

+As an adult, En Sabah Nur became known as Apocalypse, overthrew Pharaoh Rama-Tut, and took control of Egypt.
+He founded Clan Akkaba, named after his birthplace.
 At this point, the clan began forming customs, most notably living by the mentality of survival of the fittest.
-Members would deceive, betray and even kill their own kin to get closer to their leader, Apocalypse.
-At Egypt's peak, the clan's influence of the world was similarly large.
-However, following the attacks by Alexander the Great and his Persian armies, the clan's sphere of influence moved onto Ancient Rome.
+Members would deceive, betray and even kill their own kin to get closer to Apocalypse.
+Following a series of attacks by Alexander the Great and his armies, the clan migrated to Ancient Rome.